techidaily/site-games-able/source/_posts/analyzing-the-cost-dynamics-in-game-purchases-on-steam.md

  There are other websites that focus on tracking the price history of Steam games.
 For example,[GG.Deals](https://gg.deals/) focuses on highlighting games with historical lows on Steam as well as other storefronts.

  The drawback of this site is that it also highlights prices from game key shops, which are not always safe to buy from.
-You can see more about this topic in our guide on[whether game key sites are safe](https://www.makeuseof.com/are-game-keys-safe/) .
+You can see more about this topic in our guide on [whether game key sites are safe](https://www.makeuseof.com/are-game-keys-safe/) .

- You can also use[SteamPriceHistory.com](https://steampricehistory.com/) to see a quick overview of discounts on the platform.
+ You can also use [SteamPriceHistory.com](https://steampricehistory.com/) to see a quick overview of discounts on the platform.
 However, SteamDB remains the most comprehensive tool.

- There are other[ways to get the best deals on Steam games](https://www.makeuseof.com/tag/5-ways-to-make-sure-you-get-the-best-deals-on-steam-games/) .
+ There are other [ways to get the best deals on Steam games](https://www.makeuseof.com/tag/5-ways-to-make-sure-you-get-the-best-deals-on-steam-games/) .
 For example, you can add games to your wishlist so that you receive a notification when the game's price drops.
 You can also wait for major annual sales such as the Steam Summer Sale.

  Now you have all the tools you need to check whether a sale is offering an actual discount and not simply providing discounts on price-gouged games.
 Hopefully this will help you find the best discount possible.